ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Altibase C Interface Manual.md

 #### Return Values

-The function returns ALTIBASE_SUCCESS if successful or ALTIBASE_ERROR if an error occurred.
+The function returns ALTIBASE_SUCCESS if successful, or ALTIBASE_ERROR if an error occurred.

 #### Description